Centre for Fine Print Research

-The Centre’s long term vision is to capitalise on the strengths that have been built over the last 13 years: to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions.
-Combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.
-The key research themes are 3D rapid prototyping and colour - supported by artists books, wide format printing, laser cutting and collaboration with artists.
+Our long term vision is to capitalise on our strengths to work in new and innovative ways towards novel surface print, design and fabrication in 2 and 3 dimensions combining a multi-technology approach - using novel materials and processes to push forward new ideas and innovation.
+Our key research areas are 3D and 2.5D print and fabrication, colour, wide-format print and artists’ publishing.

-We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, Johnson Matthey and Dycem.
+We are currently working with Hewlett Packard, Denby Pottery, Burleigh Pottery, Bits from Bytes, Renishaw, John Purcell Paper, St Cuthberts Mill, Polycarta, Viridis 3D, Cranfield Colours, Canon, Roland DG, Society of Dyers and Colourists, The British Museum, The Arnolfini, Oce, The National Gallery and Pulse labels.